proximcreation/Boilerplate/README.md

 ```

 ## Quick Install
-Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop you MEAN application.

 The first thing you should do is install the Node.js dependencies.
 The boilerplate comes pre-bundled with a package.json file that contains the list of modules you need to start your application.
 To install Node.js dependencies you're going to use npm again, in the application folder run this in the command-line:

 ```